-The survey showed that 4 out of 5 prescribers are legally required to report adverse drug reactions (ADRs) that are brought to their attention.
+The survey showed that four out of five prescribers are legally required to report adverse drug reactions (ADRs) that are brought to their attention.

 Italian prescribers rated the highest percentage for being required to report ADRs (96%), and French prescribers the lowest (69%).
 The practice areas in which the highest number of prescribers are required to report ADRs were Oncology (91%) and Immunology (90%).

 More than half (54%) of prescribers said they are most likely to report an ADR to the National Competent Authority (NCA).
 The UK is significantly more likely to report to a combination of the NCA, the Marketing Authorization Holder (MAH), i.e. the manufacturer, and EMA (54%) as opposed to the NCA alone (29%).

 Email was utilized by almost half (49%) of prescribers (n = 550) to report ADRs to the NCA or MAH.
 However, when looking at specific countries, prescribers in Germany (58%) and the UK (52%) had a majority preference for paper.
 Prescribers in France (57%) and Italy (60%) had a preference for email, while Spain (53%) preferred a web-based tool/app.